ivoryw/name-identifier/README.md

 * `balance`: If `True`, balances the arrays by downsampling the more prevelant category.

 ##### `RDF_processor.hash(mapping_size=1000)`
-Performs feature hashing on the stored object strings using mmh3
+Performs feature hashing on the stored object strings using mmh3.

 * `mapping_size`: The range of the hashes, between [-_mapping\_size_, +_mapping\_size_]

 ##### `RDF_processor.shuffle()`
-Shuffles the subject, features and identity arrays
+Shuffles the subject, features and identifier arrays.

 ##### `RDF_processor.get_features()`
-Returns the current feature array
+Returns the current feature array.

 ##### `RDF_processor.get_identifiers()`
-Returns the array of identifiers
+Returns the array of identifiers.

 ##### `RDF_processor.get_subject()`
-Returns the array of subject strings
+Returns the array of subject strings.

 ### `log_reg`